Skip to content

 CTEM: The Proactive Cybersecurity Approach

 Continuous Threat Exposure Management, or CTEM, is a proactive cybersecurity process designed to identify, assess, and mitigate risks continuously within an organization’s digital environment.
 Unlike traditional methods that often react to threats after they have been realized, CTEM focuses on constant vigilance and improvement.
 It enables organizations to stay ahead of threats by continuously scanning for vulnerabilities and exposures, understanding their potential impact, and prioritizing their remediation based on the risk they pose.
+An effective CTEM program often combines threat intelligence, breach and attack simulation, penetration testing, and external attack surface management (EASM).

 The Necessity of CTEM in Today’s Digital Landscape